Democracy 2.0: What it Might Look Like

 Social Media Is Breaking The Two Party System

 The campaigning and voting process enables different opinions to be heard.
 But, social media accentuates opinion within echo chambers.
+Much of online media is fake or foreign sourced.
 Polarized views of the world prevent compromise to improve society.
 Politics has degenerated to left and right power struggles with little public benefit.
 Resulting legislation made by the party in power tends to be extreme or just focuses on dismantling the prior party’s accomplishments.
 Politics today resembles arguing children in a sandbox and sets a bad example for the next generation.

 For what needs to be done to save the world, there is no true left party in power.
 Democrats are really in the center and Republicans are on the right showing little recognition of real problems beyond divisive politics to maintain power.
 With social media, two-party politics has become more about power and not about the social good.